skywardpixel/mininet-vagrant/README.md

 * Install [Vagrant](https://www.vagrantup.com/downloads).
   If you are using Homebrew on macOS, you can simply run `brew install vagrant`.
-  If you haven't already, you will also need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) as the provider for your VM (technically HyperV should also work).
+  If you haven't already, you will also need to install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) as the provider for your VM.

+  **EDIT: Unfortunately the official Ubuntu box only works with VirtualBox.**

 * Clone/download this repo and `cd` into the directory.
 * Run `vagrant up`.
 This should set up your VM in a few minutes.
 * Run `vagrant ssh` in the directory to SSH into the VM.